 Let’s understand the Content Caching solution with an example.
 Suppose a high-traffic web server is receiving several requests for an application, from different users.

 In this way, by utilizing the feature of caching, the load on the backend servers is reduced by the reverse proxy server, along with increasing the speed of the request-response cycle.
 The user can specify the amount of time for which the cached content will be valid.
 After that period, the cached content will be updated.

-Let’s take the example of one of our customers who configured a reverse proxy server onto his machine using our product.
+Let’s take the example of one of our customers who configured a Content Caching Solution onto his domain using our product.
 The client had enabled the feature of caching onto the server.

 Suppose a specific site page receives numerous amount of requests from various IP addresses.
 In such a scenario, the server cache checks whether the user has given the needed permissions for the requested web page to be cached.

 If the page has the required cache permissions, it is cached onto the server so if there’s another request that is made for the same web page, the server cache can respond to it directly without having to forward the request to the customer’s server(s) in the backend with fast lookup services and reduced latency.

 Our Other Identity & Access Management Products

 Seamless login for workforce and customer identity to cloud or on-premise appsLearn more